 Connectivity and Coverage Issues:

 Drones are not by any means fool-proof equipment.
-Despite their high-powered, state-of-the-art technology showcasing increasingly longer-range times, drones are largely dependent on weather conditions.
+Despite their high-powered, state-of-the-art technology showcasing increasingly longer-range times, drones largely depend on weather conditions.
 Inclement weather can vastly disrupt the overall performance of a drone, with wind and rainy conditions being among the most problematic.

 The issue of drone flight in unfavorable weather conditions is further heightened by the fact that much of the farmland in the United States does not receive online coverage, which means that farmers and producers in these areas need to not only invest in capable, territory-specific drones but also connectivity infrastructure to provide beneficial results.

-Drones exemplify the best of technological achievement in the past century and have readily bestowed a variety of users with countless benefits.
-Utterly transformational, unmanned drone aircraft have revolutionized the agricultural industry in a multitude of ways, resulting in increased profits, substantial growth in healthy, viable crops, and a decrease in the dependency of arduous, man-powered farm work.
+Drones exemplify the best technological achievement in the past century and have readily bestowed a variety of users with countless benefits.
+Utterly transformational, unmanned drone aircraft have revolutionized the agricultural industry in many ways, resulting in increased profits, substantial growth in healthy, viable crops, and a decrease in the dependency of arduous, man-powered farm work.

 While drones are not without their cons, they are much like any technological advancement; one to be carefully considered from all aspects, along with thorough research into the abundance of pros and cons to determine if drone technology is an appropriate avenue to invest in to meet highly specific agricultural needs; like UAV crop dusters.

-Users ready to take on the initial costs and adhere to the ongoing financial requirements will find that drones are well worth risk and will enable them to partake in the transformative agricultural wave sweeping American farming today.
+Users ready to take on the initial costs and adhere to the ongoing financial requirements will find that drones are well worth the risk and will enable them to partake in the transformative agricultural wave sweeping American farming today.